ieeevr/2021/attend/virbela-instructions/index.md

 <div>
-    <h1>Virbela Instructions</h1>
+    <h1>Virbela / iLRN Virtual Campus Instructions</h1>

     <p>
         Dear IEEEVR 2021 attendee,
     </p>
     <p>
-        This year, we will have the poster, doctoral consortium, demo, 3DUI contest, and video presentations in VirBELA, the 3D venue for the conference.
-Below is a quick guide to help you set up and navigate the VR platform.
+        This year, we will have the poster, doctoral consortium, demo, 3DUI contest, and video presentations on the iLRN Virtual Campus, the 3D venue for the conference, which runs on the Virbela platform.
+Below is a quick guide to help you set up and navigate the platform and environment.
     </p>

     <div>

-        <h2>Setting up VirBELA</h2>
+        <h2>Accessing the iLRN Virtual Campus</h2>

         <div class="video-container">
             <iframe src="https://www.youtube.com/embed/Et-8EIRN_mw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
         </div>

         <p>
-            IEEEVR 2021 will happen in the iLRN Virtual Campus using VirBELA.
-To download and install it, use the link we provided to you after registration.
+            IEEE VR 2021 will happen on the iLRN Virtual Campus, powered by Virbela.
+You should have received an email inviting you to access the Campus; you will need to click on the “Accept Invitation” link in that email to finish creating your account and download the software.
         </p>

+        <p> <b>IMPORTANT:</b> The iLRN Virtual Campus is <b style="font-size: 1em;color: black"> not </b> the same as the Virbela Open Campus application that can be downloaded from Virbela’s website.
+Please use the link provided in the invitation email to access the correct Campus.
+The application icon should be labelled “iLRN” and not “Virbela”. </p>

+        <p> Also, if you already have an account associated with your email address on the iLRN Virtual Campus from a previous visit (e.g., the IEEE ISMAR 2020 conference), you will not receive an email invitation.
+Simply log in to the Campus to gain access.
+If you need to re-download the software, you can find it at <a href="https://immersivelrn.org/ilrn-virtual-campus">https://immersivelrn.org/ilrn-virtual-campus</a></p>

         <h3>System Requirements</h3>

-        <p>VirBELA runs on Windows and Mac computers.
+        <p>Virbela runs on Windows and Mac computers.
+(At this time, the iLRN Virtual Campus does not support mobile devices.)
 The minimum and recommended requirements are listed below:</p>

         <table class="styled-table" style="font-size: 0.8em;">
             <tr>